 - Repayment periods available from 6 years to 30 years

-- Variable and 5-year fixed rates available across our product range
+- 5-year fixed rates available across our product range

 - No up-front application fees.
 Our lender fee is only charged if you take out a loan with us.
 Depending on the requested LTV we may need to undertake a property valuation and will advise you of these costs before any work is undertaken